CruxConnect/crux-docs/_product_supplier/catalog_add_sku.md

 product_identifiers
 : (object) The Product Identifiers object contains the upca, ean13, gtin14, isbn, asin, and mpn for the SKU.

-inventory_lists
-: (list) The Inventory Lists list contains all of the Inventory List objects where this SKU currently resides.

-created
-: (string) The Created parameter indicates the date the SKU was Created in our system.

-last_updated
-: (string) The Last Updated parameter indicates the date the SKU was Last Updated in our system.

 quantity_in_stock
 : (number) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.